-According to the U.S. Bureau of Labor Statistics (BLS), opportunities for geographers nationwide are projected to decrease 2% from 2014 to 2024, which is slower than the average when compared to all other occupations.
-By comparison, the BLS anticipated a 29% increase in employment for cartographers and photogrammetrists during the same period, which is faster than average.
+According to the U.S. Bureau of Labor Statistics (BLS), opportunities for geographers nationwide are projected to increase 3% from 2018 to 2028, which is slower than the average when compared to all other occupations.
+By comparison, the BLS anticipated a 15% increase in employment for cartographers and photogrammetrists during the same period, which is much faster than average.

 Continuing Education Information

 Individual schools may offer non-credit, continuing education courses in geography or a related subject.
 Students who successfully complete a bachelor's program can also supplement their education with a graduate certificate in another area of interest.